"Holy Priest Anonymous one of Sachsenhausen"

 The logo for the Jesus in Love Blog also shows the face of Jesus in a pink triangle.
 He joins queer people in transforming suffering into power.

-The priest is honored in the icon above, “Holy Priest Anonymous One of Sachsenhausen.”
+The priest is honored in the icon at the top of this post, “Holy Priest Anonymous One of Sachsenhausen.”
 It was painted by Father William Hart McNichols, a New Mexico artist and Catholic priest who was rebuked by church leaders for making LGBT-affirming icons of unapproved saints.
 His Anonymous Priest of Sachsenhausen icon appears in his book “The Bride: Images of the Church,” which he co-authored with peace activist Daniel Berrigan.

 Here is the beginning of his tragic story, as told by Heger in his book The Men With the Pink Triangle.